ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 ![Pagination widget](../../assets/customdatasource-count-capability.png)

-Enabling this features allows the pagination widget to display the total number of pages in a collections while browsing records.
+Enabling this feature allows the pagination widget to display the total number of pages in a collection while browsing records.

 Once enabled, your collections must implement the [`aggregate method`](../../under-the-hood/queries/README.md#interface).